-Scott T. Ditman is a Tax Partner; Member of the Executive Committee; and Leader of the Firm’s Personal Wealth Services Practice.
+Scott T. Ditman is a Tax Partner in the Firm’s Personal Wealth Services Practice and a former Member of the Executive Committee.
 Over his more than 35 years with the firm, he has developed a specialty in trust and estate taxation and planning.
 With a keen eye on how changes in tax laws or shifts in the financial markets may affect clients, he assists them in building, preserving, and transferring wealth.

 Scott works closely with high net worth individuals and family/owner-managed business clients, advising on estate and income tax issues, and succession and financial planning, including: